IntegrierBar/InverseMagneticBillards/README.md

 ## Compiling GDNative
 If you are compiling for Windows or web this part can be skipped

 First compile the project inside the GDNative folder using cmake.
+(If you are using emscripten, simply using the commands "emcmake" and "emmake" should suffice)

 Next copy the compiled library into "Godot/GDNative"